Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-active-directory-resource-server/README.md

 ```command line
 git clone https://github.com/Azure/azure-sdk-for-java.git
 ```
-or download and extract the repository .zip file, and navigate to `azure-spring-boot-sample-active-directory` from the list of samples.
+or download and extract the repository .zip file, and navigate to `azure-spring-boot-sample-active-directory-resource-server` from the list of samples.

 ---
 ### Step 2:  Register the sample with your Azure Active Directory tenant